tyroguru/BPFTrace-hol/usdt.md

 1. What probe is the `usdt-passwd` program exporting?
 1. How many arguments does it provide?
 1. All of the probes arguments are character pointers: the first argument is the username of interest and the second is the home directory of that user.
 What are they?
-1. *XXX* How about getting them to add a second probe?
-1. *XXX* How about getting them to add a second `passwdfound` probe and looking at the locations?

-### thrift example

-I have taken the baic thrift example and added a probe to it.
-They would need to copy it to an fbcode directory, build it and run it.
-It needs to be made a bity more interesting but I think it's got legs.

 ---